What is Project Portfolio Management (PPM)?

 • Identifying and reducing inefficiencies

-• Liaising with senior stakeholder
+• Liaising with senior stakeholders

 • Change management